 - 1328 – Wars of Scottish Independence end: By the Treaty of Edinburgh–Northampton, England recognises Scotland as an independent state.

 In 1320, the Declaration of Arbroath was sent by a group of Scottish nobles to the Pope affirming Scottish independence from England.
 Two similar declarations were also sent by the nobles, clergy and Robert I. In 1324, Thomas Randolph, Earl of Moray was sent to meet the Pope in person at his court in Avignon.
-Randoph successfully persuaded Pope John to recognise Robert as King of Scots, a major diplomatic coup.
+Randoph successfully persuaded Pope John to recognize Robert as King of Scots, a major diplomatic coup.
 In 1327, Edward II of England was deposed and killed and his son Edward III of England assumed the throne.
 Repeated invasions of the north of England by Robert or his war leaders, culminating in the Battle of Stanhope Park, in which the English king was nearly captured, forced Edward III to sign the Treaty of Edinburgh–Northampton on 1 May 1328.
 This recognised the independence of Scotland and Robert the Bruce as King.
-To further seal the peace, Robert’s son and heir David married the sister of Edward III. —Wikipedia, Wars of Scottish Independence [bold-red emphasis added]
+To further seal the peace, Robert’s son and heir David married the sister of Edward III.

 1706 is the year England and Scotland became Great Britain.